Rae-Nelvin/MRT-J-Revamp/README.md

 ## Features

-List the key of features of MRT-J:
+List the key of features of MRT-J-Revamp:

 -   Modern Design (SwiftUI): The app boasts a clean and intuitive interface designed with SwiftUI, making navigation and information access effortless.